todun/PIGS/README.md

 ### Search

-Asks PIGS for search results based on a query string
+Asks PIGS for search results based on a query string.
+Returns a JSON array of the results, or null.

 __Request:__
 ```javascript